Purpleskill/trust_influence_analysis/report/2018-PIDR/journal.md

 - Keep the report up to date and grant access of the Mathias fork to Juliette
 - Next meeting: Tuesday November 20th, 10:00am

+### <2018-11-08> Coding

+##### Things Done
+- Understanding of the overall program
+- Unfinished implementation of reputation computing and displaying

+##### Questions
+- Is it possible to store the history of variables in an array ?
+- Bugs, period starts at 2

+##### Thoughts and Discussions
+- Discussions with Juliette on wether displaying reputation before the exchange or after, or both.
+Corrections of bug.

+##### Work Planned
+- Finish the implementation

 ## Appendix: Templates